lanacaplana/lanacaplana.github.io/site/content/post/global-teams/index.md

 ---
-title: Sucessfull Global Teams: Challenges and Strategies for Success
+title: The Importance of Global Teams for Business Success
-description: "How to measure productivity in a remote context"
 date: 2023-01-11
 meta: ["date", "author"]
 featured: